amiracle/cribl-asff-pack/README.md

 git clone https://github.com/amiracle/cribl-asff-pack.git

 # Import the Pack into Cribl Stream
-# Navigate to Packs &gt; Import in the Cribl UI and upload the downloaded Pack file.
+# Navigate to Packs, Import in the Cribl UI and upload the downloaded Pack file.
 ```